dennisdietrich/First180Days/li article.md

 Instead, I dealt with process improvements, project management, unreasonable requests from business analysts (and reasonable ones too), and 1-on-1 meetings with the team members.
 A lead role similar to the one I had - with or without the "tech" in front of it - is a good first step and trial.
 If you enjoy it, you may consider giving up the tech aspect entirely and becoming a full manager.
-But if you start to wish already that you had have more time to work on architecture and code, don't just not proceed, but reverse course right there and then.
+But if you start to wish already that you had more time to work on architecture and code, don't just not proceed, but reverse course right there and then.

 I, for one, enjoyed applying my at that point 10 years of software engineering experience in the background to support and enable a team of developers immensely.
 But I was wondering what options there were for gaining a good theoretical foundation.